QUICK SUMMARY:

 Types of Client Proposals

+Now let’s talk about what proposals might look like.
 Marketing agencies create various business proposals based on their clients' specific needs and the services they offer.
-This can run the gamut based on the agency, the industry or niche they serve, and the location.
-However, these are some of the most popular business proposal ideas generated by a marketing agency like yours, in no particular order:
+However, these are some of the most popular business proposal ideas generated by marketing agencies:

-This type of business proposal outlines a complete marketing campaign for a client, which can include a combination of digital marketing, traditional marketing, public relations, social media, and more.
-It often consists of a proposed budget, timeline, tracking metrics, and performance strategy.
+This type of business proposal outlines a complete marketing campaign or strategy for a client, which may include a combination of digital marketing services, traditional marketing services, public relations, social media, and more.
+It often includes a proposed budget, timeline, tracking metrics, and performance strategy.

-Use the drag-and-drop report builder to create a custom digital marketing dashboards that highlights all of your client's key metrics automatically.
+Use the drag-and-drop report builder to create custom digital marketing dashboards that automatically capture and highlight your client's key metrics.
+Try AgencyAnalytics free for 14 days!

 2. SEO Proposal